Letro app

 Addressing technical dependency

-Letro works through Awala technology, requiring users to have both apps installed.
-Working closely with the CEO and the lead developer, we designed an onboarding flow that automatically detects if Awala is installed.
+Letro depends on Awala to exchange data without the internet, requiring users to have both apps installed.
+Working with the lead developer, we designed an onboarding flow that automatically detects if Awala is installed.

 Natural High Safaris